Divolika/Digit-classification-using-SVM/README.md

-Certainly!
-Here's a detailed description for a GitHub README file explaining digit classification using SVM algorithm:

----

 # Digit Classification using SVM Algorithm

 This repository contains Python code demonstrating digit classification using the Support Vector Machine (SVM) algorithm in machine learning.
 The code utilizes the popular scikit-learn library for SVM implementation and pandas for data manipulation.